sam189239/EEG-MI-Benchmarking/README.md

-# EEG Motor Movement/Imagery Signal Classification
+# EEG Motor Movement/Imagery Signal Classification: Benchmark

 This repository contains code and resources for the classification of EEG motor movement/imagery signals using various deep learning models.
 The project benchmarks the effectiveness and robustness of different models, specifically for the BCI Competition IV 2A dataset.
 [YouTube (Report/Demo)](https://youtu.be/-uwCrgJB880)